21 July 2025

 The Broadie Bite

-Order online via Flexischools before 8.30 am daily.
-Orders can also be placed well ahead of time to make your mornings a little easier.
+Order before 8.30 am daily, or pre-order ahead of time to make your mornings a little easier.

 Important updates

-Price increases: Please note, due to increasing operational costs the P & C committee has endorsed (at GM 2) the price increase for selected items in the tuck shop - effective from term three.
-We understand the impact rising costs also has on our Broadbeach families so we will be keeping these increases as minimal as possible.
+Please note, due to increasing operational costs the P & C committee has endorsed (at GM 2) the price increase for selected items in the tuck shop - effective from term three.
+We understand the impact rising costs also has on our Broadbeach families so have kept these increases as minimal as possible.

 P & C Uniform Shop